Ahh shit… You utter the first word of the day as a dying declaration.

 Now’s the time to conserve your emotional energy and focus on your best preparation.
 Not worrying about the past and whether you’ve done enough.
 Not obsessing over what kind of questions will appear and jumping ahead to conclusions about an unknown future.

-Time travel costs energy, as confirmed by Stephen King.
+Such time travel costs energy.
 So whenever you find yourself time traveling to another era, breathe and bring yourself back to the present.

 During the exam, I found it helpful to think in terms of “how much can I get correct here, because I’ve seen this before” (arrogance, trust in the preparation, and just having fun with it).